 Others have shown that 5 to 10 posts a week is adequate; while still others say that you should be posting 5 posts a day.
 So what’s the answer?
 That’s a good question – but one answer is to Take Advantage of Facebook Ads; because in this situation your visitors are clicking and then landing exactly where you want them to.

+As for The Number of Posts Per Day; That Relies On Who Your Audience Is And What They Want!

 Post Your Facebook Ads During Peak Times